This 60-minute webinar was presented by Prof Olivier Piguet.

-Synopsis of session: Dementias are progressive neurodegenerative brain disorders which manifest clinically in many different forms, depending on the type, location and severity of the underlying pathology.
-With the ageing of the population, it is becoming urgent to ensure an early and accurate diagnosis.
+Synopsis of session: Dementias are progressive neurodegenerative brain disorders that manifest clinically in many different forms, depending on the type, location, and severity of the underlying pathology.
+With the aging of the population, it is becoming urgent to ensure an early and accurate diagnosis.
 Clinical diagnostic criteria have been proposed in recent years, but these do not generally include social cognition despite the fact that social cognition processes are supported by many of the brain structures that undergo pathological changes in dementia.

 Level aimed for: Basic to Intermediate

 Learning objectives: By the end of the webinar, attendees will: (i) have an understanding of the main aspects of social cognition, (ii) be able to identify the profiles of social cognition deficits in the main dementia syndromes, and (iii) understand their neural bases.